Quick Summary:

 Introduction

 For Australian businesses that ship goods regularly, understanding the difference between interstate and intrastate freight isn't just useful, It's essential.
 Get it wrong, and you could face unexpected costs, compliance issues, or delivery delays that damage your customer relationships.
-Australia's road freight industry revenue is expected to reach $76.9 billion in 2025–26, the stakes across the supply chain have never been higher.
+Infrastructure Australia reports that road freight accounts for almost 80% of Australia's non-bulk freight, making it the dominant transport mode for domestic supply chains.
+This makes it even more important for businesses to understand when to choose interstate or intrastate freight services.

 The terms are easy to confuse.
 Both involve moving freight from point A to point B by road, rail, air, or sea.
 But whether that movement crosses a state border change everything.
 The regulations that apply, the licences your carrier needs, how long your delivery will take, and what you'll pay.